r-papso/data-structures/README.md

 ## SurveyApp

-WPF application used to demonstrate structures' functionality.
+WPF application used to demonstrate functionality of the structures.
 It is a sample project consuming Structures class library.